core-hacked/SimpleLoader-Revamped/README.md

  This is a port of WilsonPublic's Github SimpleLoader made in C#.
-This ports SimpleLoader into the new .NET 5 from the .NET Framework
+This ports SimpleLoader into .NET 5 from the .NET Framework

 Changes: